You are here

 Wine and dine your way around these hot places to eat in the District.

 In case you missed it, the nation's capital has officially become a top tier foodie destination with a stream of accolades.
-The city was anointed with its first Michelin Guide and named Bon Appétit magazine's restaurant city of the year and Zagat's hottest food city in 2016.
+The city was anointed with its first Michelin Guide, named Bon Appétit magazine's restaurant city of the year and Zagat's hottest food city in 2016 and three restaurants, Pineapple & Pearls, Himitsu and Timber Pizza Company, landed on Bon Appétit's list of America's 50 best new restaurants for 2017.
 When you visit this year, you will see a Washington, DC that boasts a dining scene full of new concepts and reinvigorated favorites that generate buzz and bookings (read: reserve your table now!).
 Here are some of the best (and hottest) DC restaurants that you have to check out.

 Former Top Chef contestant Mike Isabella transports diners to the Iberian Peninsula and North Africa with Arroz, located inside the Marriott Marquis Washington, DC.
 The Spanish word for rice, Arroz delights with bold flavors in bomba rice dishes topped with the likes of crab, spring veggies, aged duck or suckling pig.
 Once you’ve sufficiently eaten your way through Spain, Portugal and Morocco, check out where Mike Isabella loves to grab a bite along 14th Street – part of our video series starring local chefs eating their way through DC neighborhoods.